On the Coupling Effects between Elastic and Electromagnetic Fields from the Perspective of Conservation of Energy: Governing Equations and the Law of Conservation of Energy

-As a result, the equations of motion satisfy the law of conservation of energy in a natural system.
-This in fact provide an alternative approach to determine the equations of motion for a mechanical system.
-That is, when the total energy $E$ of a mechanical system is determined, the time derivative of $E$ gives the equations of motion directly.
-In the above derivation, following the steps backwards, the time derivative of the total energy can be written as a linear combination of the generalized velocities as shown in Eqn (\ref{eq:de}).
-Then the coefficients associated with each $\dot{q_k}$ must be zero, which give the equations of motion, because the series $\dot{q_k}$ are linearly independent.

 In analytical mechanics, the Lagrangian formulation is a standard approach to determine the equations of motion in a mechanical system.
 But there is one major disadvantage with this formulation.
 The equations of motion are derived to minimize a scalar integral of the Lagrangian over a time interval.
 Thus, they do not offer any physical insights into the issue of conversion of energies.
 In the following discussions, it is straightforward to show that the energy formulation can conveniently achieve this purpose.
-In Eqn (\ref{eq:de}), the time derivative of $E$ gives
+The time derivative of $E$ gives

-where in the last step the equations of motion are found by setting the coefficients in the square bracket to be zero.
-Note that, in the first term of the second step, $m_{ij}\ddot{q_i}$ is the inertia force and a positive product of this inertia force with the generalized velocity $\dot{q_j}$ (which indicates an increase of the kinetic energy $T$) gives the rate of conversion of the potential energy $V$ into $T$; in the second term, $- \frac{\partial V}{\partial q_j}$ is the potential force and a positive product of this potential force with the generalized velocity $\dot{q_j}$ (which indicates a positive work and a decrease in the potential energy $V$) also gives the rate of conversion of the potential energy $V$ into $T$.
-These two terms must cancel each other, which leads to the law of conservation of energy.
+where the equations of motion are found by setting the coefficients in the square bracket to be zero.
+Note that, the first term in the square bracket, $m_{ij}\ddot{q_i}$, is the inertia force; a positive product of it with the generalized velocity $\dot{q_j}$ indicates an increase of the kinetic energy $T$, which gives the rate of conversion of the potential energy $V$ into $T$.
+In the second term, $- \frac{\partial V}{\partial q_j}$ is the potential force; a positive product of it with $\dot{q_j}$ indicates a positive work and a decrease in the potential energy $V$, which also gives the rate of conversion of the potential energy $V$ into $T$.
+Thus, these two terms must cancel each other, which leads to the law of conservation of energy.
 It is evident that, with the energy formulation, the conversion of energies can be discussed more straightforwardly.

 The energy formulation can also be extended to continuum mechanics to give the Cauchy's equation of motion.
-In a continuum media, the total energy can be defined as $\int_V [\frac{1}{2} \rho v_i v_i + u(e_{ij})] dv$ where $\rho$ is the mass density, $v_i$ is the velocity and $u(e_{ij})$ is the elastic energy associated with the infinitesimal elastic strain $e_{ij}$.
+In a continuum media, the total energy can be defined as $\int_V [\frac{1}{2} \rho v_i v_i + u^{el}(e_{ij})] dv$ where $\rho$ is the mass density, $v_i$ is the velocity and $u^{el}(e_{ij})$ is the elastic energy density function of the infinitesimal elastic strain $e_{ij}$.
 Then,